Developer Guide

 - Test case:

-, it is retrieved back and reappear in the application list, so there is no change to the application list.
-A success message is shown in theResult Box
+delete 1, the application atindex 1is deleted; afterundo, it is retrieved back and reappear in the application list, so there is no change to the application list.
+A success message is shown in theResult Box, indicating the success of the undo action.

 - Expected output: After